adrienjoly/adrienjoly.github.io/prod/index.md

 ## Recent side projects

+- 🤖 [Scribe bot](https://github.com/adrienjoly/telegram-scribe-bot), a virtual assistant which allows me to quickly take some notes, save ToDos and/or bookmarks through Telegram.

-- 🎮 <a href="https://github.com/adrienjoly/webmidi-launchkey-mini">chiptune synth</a>, exploring the use of WebMidi and WebAudio to perform "chiptune" music (inspired by vintage game consoles like Nintendo Entertainment System) live, using MIDI instruments.
+- 👾 [chiptune synth](https://github.com/adrienjoly/webmidi-launchkey-mini), exploring the use of WebMidi and WebAudio to perform "chiptune" music (inspired by vintage game consoles like Nintendo Entertainment System) live, using MIDI instruments.
+As explained in "[Make Game Boy music in JavaScript](https://www.youtube.com/watch?v=xsKB5bRKZ4Y&t=621s)" (10-minute video), I'm thinking of using this to give an [educational concert about chiptune music](/chips).
+Please contact me if you know any musicians who may like to collaborate!

-- 💿 <a href="https://github.com/adrienjoly/album-shelf">album-shelf</a>, an living web page on which I maintain a collection of my favorite music albums.
+- 💿 [album-shelf](https://github.com/adrienjoly/album-shelf), an living web page on which I maintain a collection of my favorite music albums.
 Made with Jekyll and Github pages.

 ## Products I've been maintaining for a while